The Long Term Disability Plan (LTD) provides you with income in the event that you become totally disabled due to illness or injury.

 How will I know when the decision has been made for LTD?

-When a decision has been reached, you will receive a telephone call from the Disability Claims Administrator in Organizational Health and Effectiveness.
+When a decision has been reached, you will receive a telephone call from the Disability Claims Administrator in Organizational Development, Equity and Health.
 A summary of the decision will also be sent to you in a letter.
 If your claim is approved, the letter will also indicate the effective date and benefit amount.

 What if my application for LTD has been declined?